AnySoftKeyboard/AnySoftKeyboard/README.md

 1. If you want to add more keyboards, you can do this by copying `qwerty.xml` and add a <keyboard> element in `keyboards.xml`.
 The user can pre-select in the ASK settings, which keyboards she would like to have available for toggling through.
 1. Edit `src/main/res/xml/dictionaries.xml`
 1. Edit `src/main/res/values/strings.xml`, change the strings there and possibly add some more which are referenced in the other xml files.
 Also, create a new folder `src/main/res/values-XX`, where `XX` is the correspondent two-letter ISO 639-1 language code.
-1. Edit (e.g. via Inkscape) one of the files in `src/svg-png/mask/svg/` to represent the language, e.g. by using the flag from Wikipedia (the flag has to be placed on the right edge of the document and have the full height).
+1. Edit (e.g. via Inkscape) one of the files in `src/main/svg-png/flag/` to represent the language, e.g. by using the flag from Wikipedia (the flag has to be placed on the right edge of the document and have the full height).
-1. Rebuild the drawables with `./gradlew svgToDrawablePng`.
+1. Rebuild the drawables with `./gradlew svgToDrawablePng` or "Build" -> "Rebuild Project" in Android Studio.
 Drawables will be generated at `src/main/res/mipmap-*/`.
 1. Choose whether you like the standard or the broad variant and set that as application's `android:icon` in `src/main/AndroidManifest.xml`.
 1. You can also add a new `src/main/res/drawable/flag.png` and reference it in the `iconResId=""` attribute in the keyboards.xml.
 1. Put the source files for the dictionary into the dictionary/ directory.
 Take special care to take the conditions of the license into account, under which you obtained the data.